-21. Other Potential Future Need for Aggregates
+18. Other Potential Future Need for Aggregates

-- 21.1.
+- 18.1.
 Considering the broad distribution of future development, it is likely that the main focus will be in and around Poole and Bournemouth and the Dorchester-Weymouth corridor.
-Both the Strategic Economic Plan "Transforming Dorset" prepared by the Dorset Local Enterprise Partnership and the Implementation Plan 2 (2014 - 17) of the Bournemouth, Dorset and Poole Local Transport Plan 3 highlight potential future infrastructure projects: - Unlocking the potential of "Aviation Park" at Bournemouth Airport a 59 hectare site for employment use with the potential to create 16,000 new jobs, by improvements to the A338 Spur Road and other local road improvements, including the Enmore Green link and the Crossways link; - Completion of the regeneration of the Port of Poole with the potential to accommodate 5,000 jobs and 2,000 homes by improvements to the highway network to supplement the completion of the Twin Sails Bridge in 2011, including improvements to the port and regeneration area. - Dorset Innovation Park with the potential to facilitate 2000 new jobs, 55 new businesses, 58,000 sq. metres of workspace and about £30m of business rate retention which will help improve the site and local infrastructure; - Dorset County Hospital reconfiguration; - The Visual Impact Provision project in the Dorset Area of Outstanding Natural Beauty (AONB) aims to reduce the visual impact of National Grid's overhead line near the villages of Martinstown and Winterbourne Abbas, south-west of Dorchester this will require aggregate as bedding/covering for the buried cables - Development around the two Universities in Bournemouth and Poole, creation of a Joint Universities Business Campus - Investment in the Bournemouth Seafront - Cobham Gate Business Park at Ferndown, Dorset - Lansdowne Road in Bournemouth development of a commercial business district - Weymouth Town Regeneration - Major urban extension of almost 1,000 dwellings north of Christchurch - 21.2.
+Both the Strategic Economic Plan "Transforming Dorset" prepared by the Dorset Local Enterprise Partnership and the Implementation Plan 2 (2014 17) of the Bournemouth, Dorset and Poole Local Transport Plan 3 highlight potential future infrastructure projects: - Unlocking the potential of "Aviation Park" at Bournemouth Airport a 59 hectare site for employment use with the potential to create 16,000 new jobs, by improvements to the A338 Spur Road and other local road improvements, including the Enmore Green link and the Crossways link; - Completion of the regeneration of the Port of Poole with the potential to accommodate 5,000 jobs and 2,000 homes by improvements to the highway network to supplement the completion of the Twin Sails Bridge in 2011, including improvements to the port and regeneration area. - Dorset Innovation Park with the potential to facilitate 2000 new jobs, 55 new businesses, 58,000 sq. metres of workspace and about £30m of business rate retention which will help improve the site and local infrastructure; - Dorset County Hospital reconfiguration; - The Visual Impact Provision project in the Dorset Area of Outstanding Natural Beauty (AONB) aims to reduce the visual impact of National Grid's overhead line near the villages of Martinstown and Winterbourne Abbas, south-west of Dorchester this will require aggregate as bedding/covering for the buried cables - Development around the two Universities in Bournemouth and Poole, creation of a Joint Universities Business Campus - Investment in the Bournemouth Seafront - Cobham Gate Business Park at Ferndown, Dorset - Lansdowne Road in Bournemouth development of a commercial business district - Weymouth Town Regeneration - Major urban extension of almost 1,000 dwellings north of Christchurch

+18.2.
 Elsewhere a major urban extension (1800 dwellings) is proposed in Gillingham in the north of the council area and over 1200 dwellings in and around Wimborne in the east.
 In the west, Dorchester will be the main focus of development with around 1000 dwellings currently allocated and extensions on the edge of Weymouth will also boost that town's growth by around 1300 dwellings.
+The MPA is not aware of any proposed major infrastructure proposals identified at this time within Dorset.

-22. Maintaining Supply
+19. Maintaining Supply